victorlin/diabolo-light-programs/README.md

 This program is used to pick colors that look good on the LED kit.

+## `src/single_color.cpp`

+This program shows a color on initial button press, and will turn off on the 2nd press.

 ## `src/performance.cpp`

 This program defines a performance consisting of scenes which are defined by colors and transitions between colors.
 Contains generic structs which I hope to pull out into a separate file eventually.